 Cold backup - Cold backup is taken while the database is completely shut down.
-In multiinstance environment all the instances should be shut down.
+In multi-instance environment, all the instances should be shut down.

-It is important to decide which hardware to use for the backup.We have to make the upper bound on the speed at which backup is can be processed. the speed of processing backup and restore depends not only on the hardware being use rather it also depends upon the how hardware is connected, bandwidth of the network, backup software and speed of server's I/O system.
-Here I will discuss about some of the hardware choices that are available and their pros and cons.
-These choices are as follows.
+It is important to decide which hardware to use for the backup.
+The speed of processing the backup and restore depends on the hardware being used, how the hardware is connected, bandwidth of the network, backup software, and the speed of server's I/O system.
+Here we will discuss some of the hardware choices that are available and their pros and cons.
+These choices are as follows:

 |Tape Media||Capacity||I/O rates|